wanforge/quotes/README.md

 - 🌱 Leave no stone unturned.
 - 🌸 Love is the only force capable of transforming an enemy into a friend.
 - 🏅 Learning is the beginning of wealth.
 Learning is the beginning of health.
 Learning is the beginning of spirituality.
 Searching and learning is where the miracle process all begins.
+- 🏆 Love yourself first and everything else falls into line.
+You really have to love yourself to get anything done in this world.
 - 🔭 Let us sacrifice our today so that our children can have a better tomorrow.
 - 🥈 Life a culmination of the past, an awareness of the present, an indication of the future beyond knowledge, the quality that gives a touch of divinity to matter.